Nycz-lab/Trazr/README.md

     Keep dev tools open -> use omegle video chat -> see magic happen 🧙‍♂️

 ## Conclusion ⚠
-    Dont use Omegle since its insecure... spread the word
+    Dont use Omegle since its insecure 🔑... spread the word

+    cheers